anhmv/kendo/kendo-training-handbook/reigi-saho.md

 **Main points:**

 * When bowing, the back and neck should remain aligned, keeping correct upper body posture.
-* Allowing the head to bob, especially allowing the chin to come to the chest exposes the nape of the neck to the kamiza and/or shinen.
+* Allowing the head to bob, especially allowing the chin to come to the chest exposes the nape of the neck to the 上座 and/or 新田「しんでん」.
 This is very poor form and impolite.
 * As the upper body bows down, the eyes remain fixed and the gaze follows down to the floor.
 * The hips should not rise when the upper body bows downward.
 * Exhale as the bow is performed.